jmgg88/MLNanodegree/capstone/CapstoneProposal.md

 + Price range between 10$ and 150$: these values are better adapted to normal account sizes (in the order of thousand of dollars).

 For each selected stock, the following data is considered relevant to the model:
-+Minimum/Maximum/Opening/Closing weekly price of the stock +Minimum/Maximum/Opening/Closing daily price of the stock +Volume of the stock
++ Minimum/Maximum/Opening/Closing weekly price of the stock
++ Minimum/Maximum/Opening/Closing daily price of the stock
++ Volume of the stock
-+Force Index of the stock (a derived indicator which is simply computed as [close(n)-close(n-1)]/volume(n).
-Other indirectly computed indicators could also be added during the implementation process if required.
++ Force Index of the stock (a derived indicator which is simply computed as [close(n)-close(n-1)]/volume(n) ).
++ Other indirectly computed indicators could also be added during the implementation process if required.

 In addition, the following data is considered relevant for all the stocks:
-+Minimum/Maximum/Opening/Closing weekly SP500 value
++ Minimum/Maximum/Opening/Closing weekly SP500 value
-+Minimum/Maximum/Opening/Closing daily SP500 value
++ Minimum/Maximum/Opening/Closing daily SP500 value

 The time range to be analyzed will cover the span between 01/01/2000 and 31/12/2016.
 This is important because different market regimes exist during this period, and the resulting model should be able to adapt to these changes.
 The period from year 2000 to year 2012 (included) will be used as training set, and the period from 2013 to 2016 will be used as testing set.
 From the set of selected stocks, 20 will be used in the training process as described above.
 The other 10 will be reserved for extra testing without having shown any part of their history to the system.
 This is necessary to test the ability of the system to generalize to any provided stock.